Frequently asked questions

 Who do I approach with a sponsorship request?

 Sponsorship within Old Mutual is managed on a business basis.
 Please see our Sponsorships page for more information.

 Who do I approach with a request for charity support?

 Across Old Mutual, charitable giving is managed on a local level.
-There are five Foundations that were set up on demutualisation and these manage the giving process in South Africa, Malawi, Namibia, Zimbabwe and the UK.
 Other businesses donate from their individual budgets and all give to locally run projects.
 Please address your opportunities for support to your local business and they will consider the proposal and decide whether it is in line with Foundation or business guidelines.
 Contact details for Responsible Business Teams in each business can be found on our Responsible Business Contact page.